 Surgical recovery requires plenty of patience and time to rest.
-Even though you might be extremely eager to get back to your normal routine, to ensure you can heal fully and prevent any complications occurring, it’s important that you give your body all the time it needs to recover.
+Even though you might be extremely eager to get back to your normal routine, to ensure you can heal fully and prevent any complications, you must give your body all the time it needs to recover.

-To make a speedier recovery, it’s important that you follow the guidelines provided by your doctor/surgeon around surgical aftercare.
-This may include instances where you may need to massage scarring and maintain a healthy diet, for example, but most importantly you will definitely need to give yourself plenty of time to rest.
+To make a speedier recovery, you must follow the guidelines provided by your doctor/surgeon regarding surgical aftercare.
+This may include instances where you may need to massage scarring and maintain a healthy diet, but most importantly, you will need to give yourself plenty of time to rest.

-Eating particular foods within your diet can be great for aiding your surgical recovery and there are specific ones that you can incorporate into your diet.
-With that in mind, here are 5 foods that you can include in your diet to speed up your recovery.
+Eating particular foods within your diet can be great for aiding your surgical recovery, and there are specific ones that you can incorporate into your diet.
+With that in mind, here are five foods that you can include in your diet to speed up your recovery.

-We’ll agree that the smell and potential taste of eggs can be off-putting but what you need to bear in mind is it’s what’s on the inside that counts the most.
+We’ll agree that the smell and potential taste of eggs can be off-putting, but what you need to bear in mind is what’s on the inside counts the most.
 There are many minerals and nutrient qualities within eggs that can be essential for your recovery.
-They include plenty including the following:
+They include plenty, including the following:

 – Vitamin A

 This is one of the main reasons eggs are one of the common foods provided to recovery patients.
 Thankfully, eggs have a big benefit in several ways as part of your diet.
 Whether scrambling them on wholemeal toast in the morning or simply boiling them and having them whole, they have plenty of variety that can make it easier to incorporate into your diet.